arbenson/mrnmf/README.md

 Code for reproducing the plots in the paper are in the `plotting` directory.

 Full small example
 --------
 A small noisy r-separable matrix is available in `SmallNoisySep_10k_10_4.txt`.
 The matrix has 10,000 rows, 10 columns, and a separation rank of 4 (r = 4),
 and was generated with `util_scripts/GenSyntheticSepSmall.py`.
+The noise level was 1e-3.
 First, put the matrix in HDFS:

      hadoop fs -put data/SmallNoisySep_10k_10_4.txt SmallNoisySep_10k_10_4.txt